 At Children for Health we believe life skills education goes hand in hand with effective health education.
 If we want children to be effective agents of change.
 If we want them to feel ’empowered’ then a strong sense of self and feeling empowerment is important.
-A life skills session that works on this and provides chidlrne with opportunities to discuss this can make subsequent work on learning and sharing ideas on health with the family easier and more rewarding for the children.
+A life skills session that works on this and provides children with opportunities to discuss this can make subsequent work on learning and sharing ideas on health with the family easier and more rewarding for the children.
 Sensitive work with the children will also require the children to open up and discuss their feelings and opinions and again, self-awareness and a strong sense of identity will help with this.

 Here is a single activity session plan from our book, The Life Skills Handbook, a book avialable in digital format (only).
 There are 61 activity sessions in this book.
-Click here for more information on the book.

 Purpose of activity

 - To give children a chance to recognise their own special qualities and to tell others about these.

 - To hear about their own qualities from others.